marcelscruz/dev-resources/README.md

 >❗️ This `README.md` file and the `/db` folder are auto-generated, so please ***do not*** edit them.
 Changes related to resources should happen within the `/resources` folder.
 ---

- To add a resource, check the [contributing guide](CONTRIBUTING.md).

-Looking for public APIs?
+ <br/> Looking for public APIs?
 Visit [github.com/marcelscruz/public-apis](https://github.com/marcelscruz/public-apis).

- ### Total resources: 864

  ## Index
 <li><a href="#accessibility">Accessibility</a></li><li><a href="#ai">AI</a></li><li><a href="#analytics">Analytics</a></li><li><a href="#animation">Animation</a></li><li><a href="#api-building">API Building</a></li><li><a href="#audio">Audio</a></li><li><a href="#authentication">Authentication</a></li><li><a href="#blog">Blog</a></li><li><a href="#book">Book</a></li><li><a href="#browser">Browser</a></li><li><a href="#cdn">CDN</a></li><li><a href="#cheatsheet">Cheatsheet</a></li><li><a href="#cloud-computing">Cloud Computing</a></li><li><a href="#code-challenge">Code Challenge</a></li><li><a href="#code-generator">Code Generator</a></li><li><a href="#code-snippet">Code Snippet</a></li><li><a href="#color">Color</a></li><li><a href="#database">Database</a></li><li><a href="#design">Design</a></li><li><a href="#documentation">Documentation</a></li><li><a href="#domain">Domain</a></li><li><a href="#editor">Editor</a></li><li><a href="#email">Email</a></li><li><a href="#extension">Extension</a></li><li><a href="#font">Font</a></li><li><a href="#forum">Forum</a></li><li><a href="#freelance">Freelance</a></li><li><a href="#hacktoberfest">Hacktoberfest</a></li><li><a href="#hosting">Hosting</a></li><li><a href="#icon">Icon</a></li><li><a href="#illustration">Illustration</a></li><li><a href="#image">Image</a></li><li><a href="#inspiration">Inspiration</a></li><li><a href="#interview">Interview</a></li><li><a href="#job">Job</a></li><li><a href="#learn">Learn</a></li><li><a href="#legal">Legal</a></li><li><a href="#library">Library</a></li><li><a href="#logging">Logging</a></li><li><a href="#logo">Logo</a></li><li><a href="#marketing">Marketing</a></li><li><a href="#newsletter">Newsletter</a></li><li><a href="#open-source">Open Source</a></li><li><a href="#performance">Performance</a></li><li><a href="#personal-website">Personal Website</a></li><li><a href="#podcast">Podcast</a></li><li><a href="#productivity">Productivity</a></li><li><a href="#programming">Programming</a></li><li><a href="#prototyping">Prototyping</a></li><li><a href="#remote">Remote</a></li><li><a href="#resume">Resume</a></li><li><a href="#saas">SaaS</a></li><li><a href="#scraping">Scraping</a></li><li><a href="#screenshot">Screenshot</a></li><li><a href="#security">Security</a></li><li><a href="#seo">SEO</a></li><li><a href="#serverless">Serverless</a></li><li><a href="#starter-kit">Starter Kit</a></li><li><a href="#startup">Startup</a></li><li><a href="#storage">Storage</a></li><li><a href="#template">Template</a></li><li><a href="#terminal">Terminal</a></li><li><a href="#testing">Testing</a></li><li><a href="#tooling">Tooling</a></li><li><a href="#twitter">Twitter</a></li><li><a href="#typing">Typing</a></li><li><a href="#ui">UI</a></li><li><a href="#ux">UX</a></li><li><a href="#video">Video</a></li><li><a href="#web3">Web3</a></li><li><a href="#website-builder">Website Builder</a></li><li><a href="#writing">Writing</a></li><li><a href="#youtube-channel">YouTube Channel</a></li>